Carson Palmer: 2003 season

 On July 23, 2003, Palmer signed a six-year contract worth $42.69 million after being selected first overall by the Cincinnati Bengals.
-Unlike most quarterbacks drafted with the first overall pick, Palmer did not play at all during his rookie season; instead, Palmer learned the position during games and in practice under head coach Marvin Lewis and quarterbacks coach Ken Zampese.
+Unlike most quarterbacks drafted first overall, Palmer did not play at all during his rookie season; instead, he learned the position during games and in practice under head coach Marvin Lewis and quarterbacks coach Ken Zampese.
 Veteran quarterback Jon Kitna, who signed with the Bengals as an unrestricted free agent in 2001, took every snap during the 2003 season.

 2004 season

 After learning the position during his rookie season, Palmer was given the starting quarterback position for the 2004 season and started 13 games; the Bengals finished that season 8–8.

 Palmer made his NFL debut in Week 1 against the New York Jets.
 Palmer completed 18 of 27 passes for 248 yards and two touchdowns, but threw a costly interception late as the Jets held on to beat the Bengals, 31–24.
 "We came here expecting to win," Palmer said.
 "We had what we needed.
 We had what we wanted.
 We had the ball with two minutes to go in good field position and I turned it over.
-I can’t make plays like that for us to win."
+I can't make plays like that for us to win."

 Over the next three weeks, Palmer struggled.
-In Week 2, he completed 21 of 38 passes for just 147 yards, no touchdowns, and 1 interception, but nonetheless recorded his first win as a starter over the Miami Dolphins.
+In Week 2, he completed 21 of 38 passes for just 147 yards, no touchdowns, and an interception, but nonetheless recorded his first win as a starter over the Miami Dolphins.
 In Week 3, he completed 25 of 52 passes for 316 passing yards, but was picked off 3 times and lost a fumble in the 23–9 loss to the Baltimore Ravens.
-"You can’t get greedy," Palmer said.
-"When you’re a young quarterback, you get greedy, and I have to fight that temptation.
+"You can't get greedy," Palmer said.
+"When you're a young quarterback, you get greedy, and I have to fight that temptation.
 You need to develop patience.
-When something isn’t there, you don’t just throw it up in the air."
+When something isn't there, you don't just throw it up in the air."
 In Week 4, Palmer was 20/37 for 164 yards with a touchdown but 2 costly interceptions as the Bengals lost 28–17 to a powerful Pittsburgh Steelers team.
 Palmer went into the Bengals' week 5 bye with statistics of 84–154 for 875 yards with only three passing touchdowns against 11 sacks, eight total turnovers (seven interceptions and a lost fumble), and three straight games with passer rating of less than 60.
 The Bengals, meanwhile, were 1–3 and in last place in the AFC North.